HOUSE RESOLUTION NO. 1

 (3) The secretary for a standing or select committee is generally responsible to the committee chair but shall work under the direction of the Chief Clerk.

-(4) The Speaker and majority and minority floor leaders may each appoint a private secretary.
+(4) The Speaker and majority and minority leaders may each appoint an assistant.

 (1) supervise all House employees;